JacksonBridge/SaleStatusSystem/README.md

 # SaleStatusSystem
-Runs with a arduino lcd
+Runs with an arduino lcd